-Recently, an article centered on salvage logging and its impact on forests came through in an email.
-The most astonishing finding is that private logging companies are subsidized for salvage logging activities.
+An article centered on salvage logging and its impact on forests was reviewed and the most astonishing finding was that private logging companies are subsidized for salvage logging activities.
 Why?
 Because salvage logging isn’t profitable.
-If this is broken down correctly, we are taking tax money from people and paying companies to take out logs that would otherwise be unprofitable in forests that are deemed forever wild.
+If this study is broken down correctly, collected taxes are paying companies to take logs out of forests that are deemed forever wild.

 The bigger problem is that we, as humans, are completely incapable of leaving things alone.
 Why can’t these unprofitable forests be left as is?
-Every little thing we do has the potential to have a devastating effect on the survival of any species.
-Removal of those logs is disrupting animal shelters, food, soil stabilizations.. the list is endless!
+The survival of many species has the

-Anyone who has been observing society has seen its back-walking on advancement and technology.
+In recent years society has seen its back-walking on advancement and technology.
 Making tasks easier is one thing, fully automating everything is another.
 When we are in control of our basic survival needs, we decrease the chance of becoming sick from exposure to modified foods and harmful chemicals.
-Our ancestors lived the homesteading life before that was even it’s given name.
+Our ancestors lived the homesteading life before it was considered an alternate lifestyle.
 They were on to something!
 More and more people are retreating to the outskirts of suburbs for many reasons and that move is beneficial to the health of our environment.

 Pharaoh Mountain Schroon Lake, NY Adirondack State Park